MiguelMontoya-R/holbertonschool-zero_day/0x01-emacs/README.md

 # Vagrant

-In this directory are the basic commands to turn on the vagrant box and how to shut down, also a few things about how to install it in our PC
+In this directory are the basic commands use emacs text editor, also a few things about how to install it in vagrant box

 ## Requirements